medik8s/docs/about_us.md

 In 2021, we created Medik8s to make general purpose HA available to all kubernetes clusters, not just ones backed by an infrastructure API.
-Afterwards, we have implelmented [Node Healthcheck Operator](https://github.com/medik8s/node-healthcheck-operator) which detects the node's health and deploy with PP to remidate the node.
+Afterwards, we have implemented [Node Healthcheck Operator](https://github.com/medik8s/node-healthcheck-operator) which detects the node's health and deploy with PP to remediate the node.

-In 2022, we have moved Node Maintenance Operator from [KubeVirt project](https://github.com/kubevirt/node-maintenance-operator) to [Medik8s project](https://github.com/medik8s/node-maintenance-operator) which is a decalrative way for node cordonning and drainning.
+In 2022, we have moved Node Maintenance Operator from [KubeVirt project](https://github.com/kubevirt/node-maintenance-operator) to [Medik8s project](https://github.com/medik8s/node-maintenance-operator) which is a declarative way for node cordoning and draining.
 Moreover, we have renamed [Poison Pill](https://github.com/medik8s/poison-pill) project to [Self Node Remediation](https://github.com/medik8s/self-node-remediation) project.

 ## Community
-Join [our google group](https://groups.google.com/g/medik8s) to get more info, participate in dicussions and get notified for new releases
+Join [our google group](https://groups.google.com/g/medik8s) to get more info, participate in discussions and get notified for new releases